 From the old town, you can walk along the Pont de Sant Agustí, a bridge from where you can see the bright yellow, blue and pink painted houses that line the waterside.
 A short walk away is the Plaza de la Independencia, which commemorates the struggle for Spanish independence against Napoleon.

 At the plaza you can dine in one of the cafés and restaurants that have opened up under the neoclassical porticos.
 Led by Girona’s very own El Celler de Can Roca, winner of the 2015 World's Best Restaurant Awards, the city’s eateries serve a high level of cuisine, from contemporary Catalan specialties to creative Michelin-starred food.

 You can visit Girona for the day from Barcelona, and combine it with a visit to Figueres, the birthplace of Salvador Dalí and location of his Teatre-Museu Dalí, a self-tribute to his life and work.

 Thanks to the temperate Mediterranean climate, there’s never a bad time to visit Girona.
 Spring arguably sees it at its best, when temperatures are mild, the streets never crowded and the flowers in bloom.
 In late May, the weather begins to heat up, and it’s an ideal time to travel if you’re looking to combine Girona with some time on the coast.
 Please note that in August many shops and sites close.
 September sees the start of cooler days, but the evenings are still warm enough for you to eat outside at a time when a number of festivals in the area celebrate the grape harvest.

-This sample itinerary will give you an idea of what is possible when you travel in Girona, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Girona, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.